 - 1 yellow squash, thinly sliced

-Pour tomato sauce into the bottom of a medium-size baking dish.
-Add 1 TB oil, and generous amounts of basil and oregano.
-Add salt and pepper.
-Scatter diced onion, and bell pepper on top of the sauce.
+- Pour tomato sauce into the bottom of a medium-size baking dish.
+Add 1 TB oil, salt, and fresh herbs.

-Serve ratatouille with couscous or crusty bread, and goat cheese or vegan parmesan (cheeses optional).
+- Serve ratatouille with more fresh herbs, couscous or crusty bread, and optional yogurt.

 - Change the veggies: Swap bell peppers or onions for one of the vegetables in the recipe

 - (Not vegan) Add cheese: Sprinkle with goat cheese, parmesan, or feta before serving